tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Pre-shared Key (PSK) ciphersuites were first specified for TLS in 2005.
 Now, PSK is an integral part of the TLS version 1.3 specification {{!RFC8446}}.
 TLS 1.3 also uses PSKs for session resumption.
 It distinguishes these resumption PSKs from external PSKs which have been provisioned out-of-band (OOB).
-Below, we list some example use-cases where pair-wise external PSKs (i.e. external PSKs that are shared between only one server and one client) have been used for authentication in TLS.
+Below, we list some example use-cases where pair-wise external PSKs (i.e., external PSKs that are shared between only one server and one client) have been used for authentication in TLS.

 - Device-to-device communication with out-of-band synchronized keys.
 PSKs provisioned out-of-band